'Keep your head up': Rhinos coach Smith's message to Harry Newman after Challenge Cup loss defeat by Wigan

 “It was a good game, as a supporter you can be disappointed with the result, but it was a good game of footy, two good teams competing for the first step of a big prize.

 “I am proud of the effort of our players.
-Wigan executed some players really nicely and in the end that was the difference.
+Wigan executed some plays really nicely and in the end that was the difference.